mhvk/screens/docs/examples/gen_velocities.rst

 values for the pulsar PSR J0437--4715 as studied by `Reardon et al. (2020)
 <https://ui.adsabs.harvard.edu/abs/2020ApJ...904..104R/abstract>`_.

-A Jupyter notebook of the codeblocks in this tutorial can be downloaded here:
+The combined codeblocks in this tutorial can be downloaded as a Python script and as a Jupyter notebook:

+:Python script:
+    :jupyter-download:script:`gen_velocities.py <gen_velocities>`
+:Jupyter notebook:
-:jupyter-download:nb:`gen_velocities.ipynb <gen_velocities>`
+    :jupyter-download:notebook:`gen_velocities.ipynb <gen_velocities>`

 Preliminaries
 =============